hrc2/blossom-public/README.md

 In the app, tap the `Settings` icon in the top right.

-Enter the IP address of the host computer; this is listed under "Starting server on *IP_address*:8000" when first starting `start.py` or can be found other ways.
+Enter the IP address of the host computer; this is listed under "IP ADDRESS: *IP_address*:8000" when first starting `start.py` or can be found other ways.

 Once the IP address is entered, go back to the controller and toggle on `Control Robot`.